STUDENT CODE OF CONDUCT, DISCIPLINE, AND CONDUCT REVIEW PROCESS

-A Faculty/ Student Conduct Board hearing may be called when a Student Conduct Administrator so requests, or when an Accused Student wishes to appeal a disciplinary action taken by the Director of Student Engagement, or designee.
-The Director of Student Engagement, or designee, shall determine whether an Administrative Hearing or a hearing by the Faculty-Student Conduct Review Board is appropriate.
+A Faculty/ Student Conduct Board hearing may be called when a Student Conduct Administrator so requests, or when an Accused Student wishes to appeal a disciplinary action taken by the Dean of Students, or designee.
+The Dean of Students, or designee, shall determine whether an Administrative Hearing or a hearing by the Faculty-Student Conduct Review Board is appropriate.
 Such decision will be based on the circumstances and severity of each case.
 During Intersession and summer sessions, only Administrative Hearings will be conducted.

-In cases of an Administrative Hearing, the hearing officer shall be the Vice President of Academic and Student Affairs or designee.
+In cases of an Administrative Hearing, the hearing officer shall be the Dean of Students or designee.